TBye101/MagicalLife/README.md

 # Credits

 ## Contributors
+Lynngr - Created the dirt and grass textures

 ockenyberg - Created the dirt and grass stepping sound effects

 Batarian711 - Created the logo for this project